spaceninja/spaceninja.com/src/pages/speaking.md

 ---

-<iframe src="//www.slideshare.net/slideshow/embed_code/key/iIcXwzpFxk2F2R" width="595" height="485" frameborder="0" allowfullscreen></iframe>
+<iframe loading="lazy" class="aspect-ratio--4x3" src="https://noti.st/spaceninja/UcMMuh/embed" frameborder="0" width="960" height="540" allowfullscreen="allowfullscreen"></iframe>

 ### Introduction to HTML5

-_WebVisions Portland 2011, DrupalCamp LA 2010_
+_WebVisions Portland 2011, DrupalCamp LA 2010_ • [Slides](https://www.slideshare.net/spaceninja/html5-v4)

 HTML5 is ready to use today, and Scott Vandehey can show you how to use it in your site.
 During this session, you will learn the answer to these questions: